Ketentafel Freelance Classical Musicians conducts survey on hours spent by musicians

 Calling freelance musicians: what does professional practice look like?

 On behalf of the chain table, a call was made to freelance classical musicians to write down their hours spent for the month of March in an hours table.
-The table takes into account the following activities: rehearsing, performing, travel time, set-up time, waiting time, administration, training and education, commissioning, marketing and promotion, concept development of performance, maintenance of instrument and keeping up instrumental skills.
+The table takes into account the following activities: rehearsal, performance, travel time, set-up time, waiting time, administration, training and education, commissioning, marketing and promotion, concept development of performance, maintenance of instrument and maintenance of instrumental skills.
 This reveals what the professional practice of freelance classical musicians looks like.
 How much time actually goes into concerts and performances?

 And: what fee should be paid in return to achieve fair pay?
 Several, relevant collective bargaining agreements are currently being analyzed for this purpose.